mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 > Then, paint something pretty, something simple, something beautiful, something useful, for the bird.

 You have to paint something beautiful, something pretty, something simple – for what?
 Not for *you*, not for the cage.
 For the bird.
 Something beautiful, something simple for the bird means, beyond your intellectual sense.
 Anyway, you have to see yourself and also the vastness of space around, where all sentient beings exist.
 You have to see.
 That is called something beautiful – beyond your explanations.

-So we have to paint the air, not only paint the persimmon.
+We have to paint the air, not only paint the persimmon.
 If you want to paint the persimmon, you have paint the persimmon and also space, and autumn.
 How can you paint the autumn?
 But that is something beautiful, something pretty, something simple.
 And then, the persimmon appears on the canvas, in a simple way that is really beautiful.

 So, something pretty, something simple, something beautiful, something useful, for the bird.
 That is our practice, constantly.
 Even though you don’t understand it, anyway, paint it.
 Paint something pretty.
 That means you should go to the top of the IDS tower.
 You don’t believe it is something beautiful, but that’s alright.
 [If] you are following the Buddha’s teaching you should go there, you should put yourself [there] in that way.
 This is painting something beautiful.